Credit Cards & Loans

 Financial Experts Advise Caution with Zero-Percent Balance Transfer Credit Cards

-Now that the spending holidays have passed, there is a lot of consumer concern about eliminating the debts incurred on credit cards and starting credit repair initiatives.
+Now that the spending holidays have passed, there is a lot of consumer concern about eliminating the debts incurred on cards and starting credit repair initiatives.
 For consumers that overspent and now face the inability of being able to repay their debts, it is important to explore debt relief options before choosing one, especially for those considering a zero-percent balance card.

 Balance transfer credit cards give consumers the option to transfer existing card balances from other cards with the theory that it is easier to pay down one debt, especially at a zero-percent interest rate.
 However, there are some precautions to take with a zero-percent balance transfer card.